wifimapping/server/Alan_Record_of_Work.md

-# Record of Work sensitive details have been abstracted, but can be viewed on [this private google doc]()
+# Record of Work sensitive details have been abstracted, but can be viewed on [this private google doc](https://docs.google.com/a/nyu.edu/document/d/1U-lNzP9veLojQvmOC0riIdTdyrbDZKYQMqo8AeE3nqM/)

 ## Synopsis:

-Part 1: Setting up Directories
+### Part 1: Setting up Directories
  - Set up Directory in capstone.cloudapp.net /var/www/2016/
  - Cloned 'Server' Repository into this Directory

-Part 2: PostGreSQL DataBase installation on Django using [this resource](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04):
+### Part 2: PostGreSQL DataBase installation on Django using [this resource](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04):
  - Installed PostGreSQL on Azure server
  - Created PostGres DataBase, User and Password
  - Stored Authentication infromation locally in password.py file in Cloned Directory

- Part 3: Django modifications
+ ### Part 3: Django modifications
  - Created New Branch 'Django_PostGres'
  - Editted Code to make new Django server and new PostGres DB and point Django to it (modified last year's code to do this)
  - Merged Branch back into original after review
- - Ran Migrate comands on Azure Server to create new Django Server which points to PostGresDB
+ - Ran Migrate commands on Azure Server to create new Django Server which points to PostGresDB

- Part 4: Database Dump
+ ### Part 4: Database Dump
  - Dumped all data from old DB into new DB

- Part 5: Test to see if everything fts in well
+ ### Part 5: Test to see if everything fits in well
  -Still undone

- Part 6: Point Apache server to new Django Server -Still undone
+ ### Part 6: Point Apache server to new Django Server
+ -Still undone